Ken0uz/Detection-Calibration--and-Position-Calculation-of-an-Object-Using-Two-Cameras/README.md

 - **Object Tracking**:
   - Tracks the route of the object.
   - Calculates speed and predicts future positions.
-- **Multithreading**: Parallelizes detection and tracking processes for real-time performance.
+- **Multithreading**: Parallelizes detection ,tracking , calibration and all processes for real-time performance.

 ---